 Whether you’re raising a baby in a one-bedroom apartment or you live in a smaller home that requires you to create shared kids bedrooms, all you need is a little creativity to create the perfect small nursery for your baby.
-Below, we’ve compiled small nursery design ideas, baby room organization tips, and space-saving nursery storage options to help you utilize the limited space in your home and make room for baby!
+Check out these 17 small nursery design ideas, baby room organization tips, and space-saving nursery storage options to help you utilize the limited space in your home and make room for baby!

 Make Room for Baby in Your Bedroom

 When you don’t have an additional room in your home for a nursery, the best option might be to share your bedroom with your baby.
-All you need is a bassinet that can fit in a corner or next to your bed and a portable changing station that can be stored under your bed or in a closet.
+All you need is a bassinet or mini crib that can fit in the corner of your room or next to your bed.
+You can also add a portable changing station that can be stored under your bed or in a closet.

-Turn Unused Storage Space into a Tiny Nursery
+Turn Unused Storage Space into a Small Nursery

 Create a Small Closet Nursery

-Closet nurseries are all the rage among urban families in small apartments!
-If your apartment has a walk-in closet, you’ll have plenty of room to fit a crib and a changing table.
-But even a small reach-in closet can be transformed into a tiny nursery by removing the closet doors and decorating the space.
+Closet nurseries are all the rage among urban families in small homes or apartments!
+If your apartment has a walk-in closet, you’ll have plenty of room to fit a baby crib and a changing table.
+But even a small reach-in closet in your home can be transformed into a tiny nursery by removing the closet doors and decorating the space.

 Choose a Nursery Design Theme

 Once you’ve determined where you’re going to put your baby, it’s time to start nesting!
-Before you pick out baby furniture, settle on a design for your baby’s space.
+Before you pick out baby furniture, settle on a design theme for your baby’s space.
 Will you want bright colors or neutral colors in the room?
-Do you want jungle-themed décor or fairytale-themed décor?
-Beginning with this step will help you make more conscious decisions about what furniture and décor you put in your nursery.
+Do you want jungle-themed decor, ocean-themed decor, or fairytale-themed decor?
+Beginning with this step will help you make more conscious decisions about what furniture and decor you put in your nursery.

 Use Paint Colors to Make the Room Seem Larger

 Especially when working with limited space, paint color can make a major difference!
-Paint colors that make small rooms look bigger include whites, grays, navys, pastels, and citrus colors.
+Paint colors that make small rooms look bigger include whites, grays, navies, pastels, neutrals, and citrus colors.
 You can also use accent colors and patterns like stripes in your baby’s room to make narrow spaces seem wider.

 Add Wall Art to Provide Personality

-If you don’t have room to play with nursery design using furniture, adding wall art to your baby’s room can liven up the space and fill empty walls without cluttering the space!
+If you don’t have room to play with nursery design using some baby room furniture, adding wall art to your baby’s room can liven up the space and fill empty walls without cluttering the space!

 Include Lighting to Brighten Up the Space

 Lighting can add dimension to an otherwise small space.
-Whether it’s string lights, a lamp, wall fixtures, or a chandelier, use lighting to give your tiny nursery more depth.
+Whether it’s string lights, a lamp, wall fixtures, wall sconces, or a chandelier, use lighting to give your tiny nursery more depth.

 Get a Smaller Baby Crib

-Of all the baby furniture that takes up space in a small nursery, the crib is the main offender.
-While investing in a spacious crib now means you can prolong its use beyond your child’s infancy, opting for a smaller crib temporarily can be a space-saver in your home.
+Of all the baby furniture that takes up space in a small nursery, the crib is the largest.
+While investing in a spacious baby crib means you can prolong its use beyond your child’s infancy, opting for a smaller crib can be a temporary space-saver in your home.

 Choose a Multi-Purpose Baby Crib